Many people brush their teeth daily, yet still experience cavities or gum problems.

 Interdental brushes:

-• gently insert into the interdental space
+• insert carefully into the interdental space

-• move gently back and forth
+• gently move back and forth

 • do not apply pressure